buyizhiyou/cnn_lstm_ctc_ocr/README.md

 To accelerate training, a batch normalization layer is included before each pooling layer and ReLU non-linearities are used throughout.
 Other model details should be easily identifiable in the code.

-The default training mechanism uses the ADAM optimizer with learning rate decay.

 # Training